tmlmt/bodegamap-collab/wiki/en/what-is-bodega-map.md

 - Show only bodegas you have visited or those you haven't
 - Show bodegas that are temporarily or permanently closed
 - Show bodegas that you've submitted for review, or hide them
+- Show only bodegas above a certain rating (1 to 5 stars)

 ## Disclaimer